SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 * `AuthScheme` defines the authentication scheme to use, see the [PubSub+ REST API Client authentication](#pubsub-rest-api-client-authentication) section below.
 * Additional fields are specific to the `AuthScheme`

-Secrets can be set and updated through Secret Manager and the Connector service will use the latest Secret configured.
+Secrets can be set and updated through Secret Manager and the Connector service will use the "latest" Secret configured.

 > Important: The Google IAM Service Account used by the Connector service in Cloud Run must include the role of `Secret Manager Secret Accessor`.